In the days before we leave home for the tour of Britain, Passepartout and I cram as many London-centred things in as possible.

 Down the whole of the Regents Canal from Paddington Basin to the pubs backing onto the Thames at Wapping and Limehouse – behind which Walter Raleigh took off to find the New World.

 Traipses around Hackney, past the old music hall.
-Lambeth, past the windmill in Brixton.
+Lambeth, past the Brixton windmill.

 We watch a slow county cricket match (the Greek perplexed) in cool silence at the Oval in the middle of the seething city, as the working week went on, a distant hum, outside.